machawk1/log/_drafts/2022-12-30-year-in-review.md

 ![IJDL Logo >](/assets/2022-12-30/ijdl.png){: .logo}

-I am also grateful to contiunue to be involved as a Managing Editor for the [International Journal on Digital Libraries (IJDL)](https://www.springer.com/journal/799), where I am focusing on novel approaches toward publicity of the journal for soliciting new submissions.
+I am also grateful to continue to be involved as a Managing Editor for the [International Journal on Digital Libraries (IJDL)](https://www.springer.com/journal/799), where I am focusing on novel approaches toward publicity of the journal for soliciting new submissions.
 The Managing Editors, the Editorial Board, and a representative from Springer will meet on January 9, 2023 to discuss the state and future efforts for the journal.

 # In Summary